Is Cognitive Behavioural Therapy for me?

 CBT interventions follow a clear treatment protocol related to a specific disorder.
-This means that the therapist will tailor interventions proven to be effective to your case and individual needs.
-Treatment usually involves identifying the problem and its causes, removing maintaining factors, identifying your strengths and building coping strategies.
+This means that the therapist will tailor interventions proven to be effective in your case and individual needs.
+Treatment usually involves identifying the problem and its causes, removing maintaining factors, identifying your strengths, and building coping strategies.
 With your permission, the therapist will occasionally challenge your thinking patterns and demonstrate how these can impact on how you feel and act.
-During the treatment, you will learn ways to examine your perceptions and your most common thinking biases, and to develop beneficial behavioural habits.
+During the treatment, you will learn ways to examine your perceptions and your most common thinking biases and to develop beneficial behavioural habits.

 CBT is recommended by the NHS